Please note that if you have not finished the original manga, then massive spoilers follow.

 Later on, we cut to the present day, which in-universe means of 1990.
 After the final fight with Hades Seiya took a direct attack from Hades's cursed sword in order to defend Athena and give her the chance to destroy the dark god once and for all.
 As a result, Seiya fell into a catatonic state.
 Shun, hoping for answers, approaches Saori, who's taken it upon herself to watch over Seiya.
 She reveals that Hades' sword is still inside of Seiya, and that in three days, it will reach his heart and kill him.
 In order to save Seiya, Athena and Shun travel to the time of the previous holy war in order to destroy Hades' sword then, so that it may never be used on Seiya in the future.

-- Action Girl: Saori/Athena.
-Well, for a few issues at least.
-Then back at that in Chapter 61.
+- Saori/Athena fights in person for a few issues, then she's de-aged into a baby.
+Then she's back at that in Chapter 61.

 - Art Evolution: The women in the book have curves and look quite feminine unlike the classic series.

 - Badass in Distress: Seiya is Cursed by Hades and Callisto even sends Touma to murder him.

 - De-Power: In two ways.
 The Bronze Boys lose their God Cloths and are downgraded back to their third version.
 Saori on the other hand gets reduced to a baby.
 For a while, at least.

 - Dysfunctional Family: The Olympians, just as they were in Greek Mythology.
 Apparently Athena gets a lot of flak for fighting against her family members, despite this being a result of her simply trying to stop many of them from wiping out humanity.

 - Subverted with the Golds.
 The characters have shorter and more practical hair.
 Compare the beauty of Pisces Aphrodite with Pisces Cardinale.

 - Played straight with Callisto.